openresty/lua-resty-memcached/README.markdown

 ----------
 `syntax: memc:settimeout(time)`

-Sets the timeout protection for subsequent operations, including the `connect` method.
+Sets the timeout (in ms) protection for subsequent operations, including the `connect` method.

 setkeepalive
 ------------